TonyRipa/PlaceValue/README.md

 Rational
 ---------------
 <i>Rational.js</i> is used to represent fractions.
 WholePlaceValue uses them as its digits.
 In order to ensure that WholePlaceValue is able to operate without round off errors, its digits need to be immune to round off errors.
 Rational.js has a base ten integer representing a numerator, and another base ten integer representing a denominator.
-As a not to be relied on perk, Rational.js renders sufficient irrational approximations as their symbolic counterpart like τ (I.E. 2π).
+As a not to be relied on perk, Rational.js renders sufficient irrational approximations as their symbolic counterpart like τ (i.e. 2π).
 Other points of interest are that whereas IEEE's only representation for Infinity and NaN are as a kludge of special cases as specified by the IEEE Standard for Floating-Point Arithmetic (IEEE 754), Rational.js can handle them elegantly with neither kludges nor exceptions by simply failing to go through the pains of criminalizing number pairs like 1,0 and 0,0 respectively.

 SparsePlaceValue
 ------------------------